 To be involved with service development as required.

-Ensuring that young people are at the heart of practice, included in their planning, have fair opportunities, and that their sense of identity is promoted.
+Ensuring that young people are at the heart of practice, included in their planning, have fair opportunities, that their sense of identity is promoted and advocated where necessary.

 You will liaise closely with the Leaving Care Team to create the most appropriate pathway, stepping stone to independence for young people, making sure that 'positive endings' and their move on is young person focused.

-The Supported Lodgings team are based in Dorchesterou will be responsible for supporting hosts living across the ounty.
+The Supported Lodgings team are based in Dorchester, Dorset.
+You will be responsible for supporting hosts living across the County.

 You will provide reliable support, supervision, and undertake reviews for Supported Lodgings Hosts.
 You will also be required to present at the Fostering/ Supported Lodgings Panel as part of your role.

-You must have a passion for children and young people, excellent organisational skills, be able to meet deadlines, have excellent communication skills and the ability to analyse situations accurately and produce detailed written reports.
+You must have a passion for children and young people, excellent organisational skills, be able to meet deadlines, have excellent communication skills and the ability to analyse situations accurately and produce detailed, meaningful written reports.

 This role will include safeguarding our children and young people, and participating in training for our hosts to continue to progress their development.